Moonsong-Labs/moonwall/docs/guide/cmd/init.md

 - Network Foundation: *dev*
 - Would you like to generate this config? (no to restart from beginning) (Y/n) *Y*

+For more details about configuring your `Moonwall.config` see the [Quick Start Guide](/guide/test/quick-start).

 ![Moonwall init terminal screenshot](/init.png)